Dwight V. Swain

 Dwight Vreeland Swain (November 17, 1915 – February 24, 1992), born in Rochester, Michigan, was an American author, screenwriter and teacher.
-Swain was a member of the Oklahoma Writers Hall of Fame.
+Swain was a member of the Oklahoma Professional Writers Hall of Fame.

-Career
+Early life and career

+Born in Rochester, Michigan, Swain was the son of John Edgar Swain, a railroad telegrapher, and Florence Marietta Vreeland.
+In 1937, he graduated from the University of Michigan with a Bachelor of Arts in journalism.

-His first published story was "Henry Horn's Super Solvent", which appeared in Fantastic Adventures in 1941.
-He contributed stories of the genres of science fiction, mystery, Western, and action adventure to a variety of magazines of the pulp variety.
+Swain's first published story appeared in Target Magazine in approximately 1935.
+His first science fiction story sold was "Henry Horn's Super Solvent", which appeared in Fantastic Adventures in November 1941.
+He contributed stories in the science fiction, mystery, Western, and action-adventure genres to a variety of magazines of the pulp variety.
 His first published book was The Transposed Man (1955), which appeared as Ace Double D-113, bound dos-à-dos with J.T.
 McIntosh's One In Three Hundred.
-He published several more novels, including The Horde From Infinity, vended as another Ace Double with The Day The Earth Froze by Gerald Hatch.
-During the 1960s, he scripted a motion picture, Stark Fear, featuring Keith Toby and Beverly Garland.
+He wrote several more novels, including The Horde From Infinity, published as another Ace Double with The Day The Earth Froze by Gerald Hatch.
+During the 1960s, he scripted a motion picture, Stark Fear, featuring Kenneth Tobey and Beverly Garland.

 Teaching

 He joined the staff of the successful Professional Writing Program of the University of Oklahoma, training writers of commercial fiction and movies.
 He pioneered scripting documentaries and educational/instructional movies using dramatic techniques, rather than the previously common talking heads.

 He later published non-fiction books about writing, including Techniques of the Selling Writer; Film Scriptwriting; Creating Characters: How to Build Story People; and Scripting for Video and Audiovisual Media, and was in demand as a speaker at writers' conferences throughout the USA and Mexico.